At LFSF, we understand that the greatest investment a family can make is in the education of its children.

 Families already established in the U.S. submitting a first time application or renewing their application for a French Government financial aid for 2018-2019 must do so by February 28th 2018.

-Families arriving in the U.S. after March 2018 and submitting a first time application for a French Government financial aid for 2018-2019 must do so in September 2018.
-(Date TBD)
+Families arriving in the U.S. after March 2018 and submitting a first time application for a French Government financial aid for 2018-2019 must do so by September 26th 2018.

 Application forms and a list of required documents are available on the French Consulate’s website.
 All required accompanying documents must be included with the application to substantiate the family’s resources and living standard.
 Incomplete applications will be rejected.